Main research interests

 Selection of current projects:

-1. Investigating the interaction of NOS-I and NOS1AP in schizophrenia using a translational approach in mice, human and murine cell cultures and in human subjects.
+1. Assessing the role of AMPA receptors and their auxiliary subunits in cognition and depression-like phenotypes using using a translational approach in mice, human and murine cell cultures and in human subjects.

 Current group members